Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - Hanging around in sewers or swamps carries a risk of disease
 - Scumponds slow your movement
 - Earthquakes have a risk of hurting you if you're inside (R-zero's earthquake mod)
+- [**Realistic Sun Damage**](https://www.nexusmods.com/morrowind/mods/47540) by OperatorJack - adds a randomness element to sun damage to account for cloud cover, etc.

 ## Plague Inc - Disease Mechanics
 - Creatures now carry a wider variety of diseases